-Location: In the center of the Tombsward Ruins, there is a set of stairs leading underground into a dark hall with a door to a small room at the end.
+Location: In the center of the Tombsward Ruins, a set of stairs leads underground into a dark hall with a door to a small room.
 The scythe is inside a chest in the small room.

-This is a weapon that most people probably have seen other people use before but never tried out themselves.
-It takes a bunch of Faith attribute points to use, but believe me, it is worth trying out at least once.
-It starts with 55 passive Bleed damage and it is very good at reaching longer ranges.
+This is a weapon that most people probably had seen other people use before but never tried out themselves.
+It takes much Faith attributes points to use, but it is worth trying at least once.
+It starts with 55 passive Bleed damage and is very good at reaching longer ranges.

-Its skill is pretty cool because you jump in the air and slash down on the enemy you are targeting.
-The Bleed damage comes from your regular attacks so you don’t have to worry about using up FP or even putting too many points into Mind.
+Its skill is cool because you jump in the air and slash down on your target enemy.
+The Bleed damage comes from your regular attacks, so you don’t have to worry about using up FP or putting too many points into Mind.

 3. Bloodhound’s Fang

 Curved greatsword with a gently undulating blade wielded by